 I've been with them for a good two years now readly and still subscribed to Mac Life as a print magazine: Why?
 Because I like to read this magazine on the sofa and want to do it after a day in front of the monitor without an iPad.
 When doing research, when I jump back and forth in many different magazines, I really enjoy reading on the iPad with Readly, because it gives you more flexibility.
 It's just fun to click through the computer or outdoor magazines and take a look here and there.
 If you do this at the kiosk, you will quickly be told that you are welcome to buy the magazine if you want to read it. : D

 I really use Readly a lot.
 Not necessarily every day, but sometimes I spend two or three hours with the app looking for information about a specific device, topic or program together.
 The possibility to get magazines from the USA on the iPad with one tap is also very nice if you want to look outside the box in Germany.

-I find the cost of just under 10 euros a month very cheap, especially when you consider that you actually "buy" magazines for 5 people.
+I find the cost of just under 10 euros a month very reasonable, especially when you consider that you are actually “buying” magazines for 5 people.

 Finally, the intuitive operation of the app is another factor that makes reading with Readly a pleasant pastime.
 The developers of the app did a really good job here.
 I can warmly recommend the app.
 In the first month you can try out the entire offer for only 99 cents and only after the time has expired the monthly subscription of 9,99 euros.

-This article reflects my experience and my personal opinion on the Readly service.
-I was not compensated or influenced by Readly and I regularly paid for my account myself.
-The links to Readly that you can find in the article are “affiliate links".
-That means, if someone comes to Readly through this and takes out a subscription, I get one month of Readly free of charge.
-But that was not the motivation for the article, because I am still paying for the service because I find it really helpful.
+This article reflects my experience and personal opinion of the Readly service.
+I was not compensated or influenced by Readly, nor did I regularly pay for my account myself.
+The links to Readly that you find in the article are “affiliate links”.
+This means that if someone comes to Readly and subscribes, I get a month of Readly for free.
+But that was not the reason for the article, because I continue to pay for the service anyway because I find it really helpful.